Park Avenue Securities LLC Acquires 475 Shares of Workday, Inc. (NASDAQ:WDAY)

-Park Avenue Securities LLC lifted its holdings in shares of Workday, Inc. (NASDAQ:WDAY – Get Rating) by 6.7% in the 2nd quarter, HoldingsChannel.com reports.
-The fund owned 7,535 shares of the software maker’s stock after purchasing an additional 475 shares during the quarter.
-Park Avenue Securities LLC’s holdings in Workday were worth $1,052,000 as of its most recent filing with the Securities and Exchange Commission.
+Park Avenue Securities LLC boosted its holdings in Workday, Inc. (NASDAQ:WDAY – Get Rating) by 6.7% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 7,535 shares of the software maker’s stock after purchasing an additional 475 shares during the period.
+Park Avenue Securities LLC’s holdings in Workday were worth $1,052,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently made changes to their positions in WDAY.
-Vanguard Group Inc. lifted its holdings in Workday by 1.2% during the 1st quarter.
-Vanguard Group Inc. now owns 12,152,961 shares of the software maker’s stock worth $2,910,149,000 after purchasing an additional 139,939 shares during the last quarter.
-Clearbridge Investments LLC lifted its holdings in Workday by 6.2% during the 1st quarter.
-Clearbridge Investments LLC now owns 3,427,755 shares of the software maker’s stock worth $820,810,000 after purchasing an additional 201,605 shares during the last quarter.
-Sustainable Growth Advisers LP lifted its holdings in Workday by 6.2% during the 1st quarter.
-Sustainable Growth Advisers LP now owns 2,970,385 shares of the software maker’s stock worth $711,288,000 after purchasing an additional 172,194 shares during the last quarter.
-Norges Bank acquired a new stake in Workday during the 4th quarter worth approximately $688,093,000.
-Finally, Viking Global Investors LP lifted its holdings in Workday by 28.7% during the 1st quarter.
-Viking Global Investors LP now owns 2,253,470 shares of the software maker’s stock worth $539,616,000 after purchasing an additional 501,881 shares during the last quarter.
-68.16% of the stock is currently owned by institutional investors.
+Several other hedge funds have also added to or reduced their stakes in WDAY.
+KB Financial Partners LLC bought a new stake in Workday in the fourth quarter worth $140,000.
+William Blair Investment Management LLC lifted its stake in Workday by 9.7% in the fourth quarter.
+William Blair Investment Management LLC now owns 296,213 shares of the software maker’s stock worth $80,919,000 after purchasing an additional 26,111 shares during the last quarter.
+Cornerstone Advisory LLC bought a new stake in Workday in the fourth quarter worth $66,000.
+JustInvest LLC lifted its stake in Workday by 360.2% in the fourth quarter.
+JustInvest LLC now owns 9,246 shares of the software maker’s stock worth $2,526,000 after purchasing an additional 7,237 shares during the last quarter.
+Finally, Parkside Financial Bank & Trust increased its position in shares of Workday by 265.8% in the fourth quarter.
+Parkside Financial Bank & Trust now owns 139 shares of the software maker’s stock valued at $38,000 after acquiring an additional 101 shares during the period.
+68.16% of the stock is owned by institutional investors.

-Workday (NASDAQ:WDAY – Get Rating) last released its quarterly earnings results on Thursday, August 25th.
-The software maker reported ($0.16) EPS for the quarter, meeting analysts’ consensus estimates of ($0.16).
-Workday had a negative return on equity of 2.34% and a negative net margin of 3.46%.
-The firm had revenue of $1.54 billion for the quarter, compared to analyst estimates of $1.52 billion.
-During the same quarter in the previous year, the company posted $0.49 EPS.
-On average, sell-side analysts predict that Workday, Inc. will post -0.6 earnings per share for the current fiscal year.
+Workday (NASDAQ:WDAY – Get Rating) last issued its earnings results on Thursday, August 25th.
+The software maker reported ($0.16) earnings per share (EPS) for the quarter, hitting the consensus estimate of ($0.16).
+The firm had revenue of $1.54 billion for the quarter, compared to the consensus estimate of $1.52 billion.
+Workday had a negative net margin of 3.46% and a negative return on equity of 2.34%.
+During the same quarter in the prior year, the firm posted $0.49 earnings per share.
+Sell-side analysts forecast that Workday, Inc. will post -0.6 EPS for the current year.

 Workday, Inc provides enterprise cloud applications in the United States and internationally.
 The company's applications help its customers to plan, execute, analyze, and extend to other applications and environments, and to manage their business and operations.
 It offers a suite of financial management applications, which enable chief financial officers to maintain accounting information in the general ledger; manage financial processes; identify real-time financial, operational, and management insights; enhance financial consolidation; reduce time-to-close; promote internal control and auditability; and achieve consistency across finance operations.